-Ian Struan Dunross is chairman of Struan & Co, the oldest and largest of the British-East Asia trading companies.
+Ian Struan Dunross is chairman of Struan & Company, the oldest and largest of the British-East Asia trading companies.
 To the Chinese, that also makes him "Tai-Pan" ("supreme leader") of the "Noble House".
-Unfortunately, with his power, he inherits ancient promises, dark secrets and deep financial problems on a small island full of people who want to see Struan's fall so they can become the Noble House.
+Unfortunately, with his power, he inherits ancient promises, dark secrets, and deep financial problems on a small island full of people, who want to see Struan fall, so they can become the Noble House.
 Dunross' worst enemy is the vicious Quillan Gornt, a lesser tai-pan, and he's doing everything in his power to bring the Noble House to ruin.
-Drawn into the fight between Gornt and Dunross is an upstart American billionaire who tries to gain a foothold on the Hong Kong market and has made a deal to steal something that will give him power, even over the Noble House.
+Drawn into the fight between Gornt and Dunross, is an upstart American billionaire, who tries to gain a foothold on the Hong Kong market, and has made a deal to steal something that will give him power, even over the Noble House.
 Unfortunately, that something has fallen into the hands of a powerful Chinese overlord.
-"Everybody was watching [and cheating on] everybody."
+"Everybody was watching (and cheating on) everybody."
 Who will succeed in the end?

 Harald Mayr <email@example.com> and Phoenix Roberts

 In one explosive moment, nothing matters but survival